grabovszky/the-collective/README.md

 ## About The Project

-Kosarlabdasport website is an image heavy blog for a Hungarian basketball team.
+The Collective is a colorful, image focused, and responsive blog, designed and developed for Community International.
 ### Built With

 - [React](https://reactjs.org)